CentralLaserFacility/intensity-map-poc/proposal/proposal.md

 ### Preferences

 Long term we might want to distinguish between 'App Preferences' and 'IntensityMapViewer Preferences' and persist them in separate files.
 App preferences would pertain to all the various UI's we might build, and accommodate settings such as the Theme and Font Scaling.
 IntensityMapViewer preferences would pertain just to the Viewer, and represent the X-Y indicator settings.

+### Scrollbar

+Horizontal and vertical scroll bars can also be added, it will allow to keep the track of how much zoomed the image is and which region of the image is currently displayed under the image area with respect to the whole image.
+In preference settings, user can show/hide the scroll bars as per the need and personal preference.